Punnawit9285/Anki-AI-Prompt-Med-School/PROMPT.md

 1. TEXT (Front Field)
 Slide Reference Placement and Format (FIRST LINE, ZERO-PADDED, CRITICAL FOR SORTING):
  - The slide reference must be the very first thing in the Text field.
 Nothing may precede it.
 It is followed by a single space, then the lecture name, then a colon, then a single <br> that closes the line.
 Neither the reference nor the lecture name is ever bolded.
- - Write it as an opening square bracket, then the slide number padded with leading zeros to EXACTLY three digits, then a closing square bracket: [003], [017], [042], [115].
+ - Write it as an opening square bracket, then the slide number padded with leading zeros to EXACTLY three digits, then an optional sequence letter described below, then a closing square bracket: [003], [017], [042], [115], [099a].
  - Zero-padding is mandatory and non-negotiable.
 It exists so that the deck sorts correctly by the Sort Field in the Anki browser, where plain text sorting would otherwise place slide 10 before slide 2.
 Three digits are always used even for single-digit and double-digit slides.
 Never write [3] or [42].
  - For a card covering a contiguous range of slides, pad both numbers and write the HIGHER number FIRST, so the pair reads backwards: slides 12 and 13 become [013-012], slides 53 and 54 become [054-053], slides 75 through 77 become [077-075].
 The reversal is deliberate, not a mistake.
  - Reversing the pair keys the card to its HIGHEST slide, which makes it sort immediately after the last slide it covers instead of jumping ahead of the first one.
 [013-012] lands between [012] and [013].
 Written the natural way round, [012-013] would sort before [012] and the card would appear before the slides it summarises.